 It wants the penalties for breaches of our existing Privacy Act increased.
 It recommends the creation of a third-party certification scheme, which would enable the Office of the Australian Information Commissioner to give complying bodies a “privacy seal or mark”.

-And it wants a new or existing organisation to monitor attempts by vertically-integrated platforms such as Google to favour their own businesses.
+And third, it wants a new or existing organisation to monitor attempts by vertically-integrated platforms such as Google to favour their own businesses.
 This would happen where Google gives prominence in search results to products sold through Google platforms, or prominence to stories from organisations with which it has a commercial relationship.

 The organisation would oversee platforms that generate more than A$100 million annually, and which disseminate news, or hyperlinks to news, or snippets of news.